dustinpfister/blog_posts/_posts/lodash_drop.md

 layout: post
 categories: lodash
 id: 44
-updated: 2017-10-02 09:47:05
+updated: 2019-06-27 17:25:08
-version: 1.3
+version: 1.4
 ---

 It looks like [lodash](https://lodash.com/) is a bit of a mixed bag of methods some of which do not exist in javaScripts built in Array prototype, and other methods that appear to be redundant.
-If a method is redundant maybe there is some kind of reason why I might still want to use it such as backward compatibility, but more often then not I tend to prefer to just work within core js.
+There are also some methods that on the surface seem redundant but are actuality collection methods that will work with both arrays and objects in general.
+So maybe some of these methods are not so redundant and there is also the question of backward compatibility as well when it comes to defending the use of lodash these days.
+Still more often then not I tend to prefer to just work within core js by itself.

 <!-- more -->